xiaolaba/Free-Pascal-Win10-CHT/README.md

-# Free-Pascal-Win10-CHT
+# Free-Pascal-Win10-CHT-IDE-no-show
-Free Pascal was no show in Win10, why and how to reslove
+Free Pascal was no show in Win 10, why and how to resolve

 something was odd,
 https://github.com/xiaolaba/Free-Pascal-UTF8-supported